 Our little twin propeller plane bumped as it dropped down through a thin layer of white whispy clouds, before flattening out again in the bright Pacific sunshine.

-Below us the little island of Aitutaki was suddenly revealed in all its glory; a band of coral reef thrown wide around a few scattered peaks of tropical islands rising above the bright waters of the turquoise lagoon.
+Below us the little island of Aitutaki was suddenly revealed in all its glory; a band of coral reef thrown wide around a few scattered peaks of tropical islands that rise above the bright waters of the turquoise lagoon.
 Everyone gasped as our tiny plane banked unexpectedly and we dropped a few hundred feet.
 Suddenly we seemed to be skimming across the lagoon itself, and then with a jolt we touched down on the runway.
 I think I left my fear of flying somewhere high above the South Pacific, because I loved every minute of that journey, and all I could think about was exploring this perfect little paradise over the next 5 days.

 Rarotonga felt like a big shift of pace after the smog-filled, gridlocked, skyrise madness of LA, but sleepy little Aitutaki makes Raro feel like a bustling metropolis.
 Everyone you pass has a smile and a wave, the top speed on the few roads across the island is equivalent to a brisk jog, and there’s nothing more hazardous than falling coconuts or the occasional daredevil rooster that wants to play chicken with your scooter.